chirpley/docs/docs/source/asbrand.rst

   :width: 400
   :align: center
   :alt: Campaign Runtime
-  :class: with-shadow

 Set the runtime for your campaign, you can set a begin-time and end-time in which your campaign runs and deals will be performed.
 When choosing ASAP as begintime, all deal with be executed the moment they are accepted by both parties.

 Set Deals
 ----------------